wordofwarning/wordofwarning.org/current/2017-autumnwinter/pritchard/index.md

 #### In Brief
 From Harlem in the 20th to Salford in the 21st, a century of making the rent.
 Part show, part party — for those just about managing.

-*<a href="http://www.wegottickets.com/wordofwarning" target="_blank">Booking</a> essential as each performance has a limited capacity.*
+*<a href="http://www.wegottickets.com/wordofwarning" target="_blank">Booking</a> essential as each performance has a limited capacity; NB some previously sold-out shows now have space as people have cancelled.
+Email <a href="mailto:rsvp@habmcr.org?subject=Rent Party waiting list">rsvp@habmcr.org</a> to join a waiting list.*

 #### Venue + Booking Details
-(First Day: Friday 10 November 2017, 8pm + 9.30pm both sold-out: email <a href="mailto:rsvp@habmcr.org?subject=Rent Party Friday 8pm or 9.30pm waiting list">rsvp@habmcr.org</a> to join a waiting list)
+First Day: Friday 10 November 2017, (8pm sold-out) + 9.30pm
-Second Day: Saturday 11 November 2017, 6pm *extra performance now on-sale* (+ 8pm sold-out: email <a href="mailto:rsvp@habmcr.org?subject=Rent Party Saturday 8pm waiting list">rsvp@habmcr.org</a> to join a waiting list)
+Second Day: Saturday 11 November 2017, 6pm + 8pm
 <a href="http://www.google.co.uk/maps/place/M3+6HU" target="_blank">Venue: Adelphi Court</a>, off Cannon Street, Salford, M3 6HU
 <a href="http://www.wegottickets.com/wordofwarning" target="_blank">Tickets: available to reserve online</a>, Pay What You Decide† in person afterwards. *With a limited capacity, **ALL reservations will be released 15 minutes before the start time**, please arrive early at Adelphi Court to collect a ticket.*
 Box Office: call or text 07488 308 111 (Word of Warning)